 To enhance effectiveness, the program is conducted in coordination with key staff members from worksites, management, personnel, the Diversity Promotion Office, and Fujitsu University, who all work together for the program's success.

 Fujitsu employs people with disabilities without limitations on where they may work.
-People with disabilities, therefore, are working in a wide variety of positions, including as researchers, developers, sales staff, and systems engineers.
+People with disabilities, therefore, are working in a wide variety of positions, including as researchers, developers, sales staff, systems engineers, and business staff.

 In addition, Fujitsu holds forums on the creation of networks of disabled employees and the creation of workplaces where everyone can produce results regardless of any disability they may have.
 Moreover, we publicize on our intranet role models and manuals for workplaces that can accept disabled employees.

-As a result, the percentage of people with disabilities employed by the Fujitsu in FY 2012 was 2.00%, exceeding rate of 1.8% mandated by law.
+As a result, the percentage of people with disabilities employed by the Fujitsu in FY 2013 was 1.96%.

 Recruitment of Global Talent

-With sights on global business expansion, Fujitsu takes part in career forums in and outside Japan geared to foreign students, as well as holding its own seminars and accepting university students from abroad for internships.
-Through these and other actions, Fujitsu is recruiting foreign nationals studying in Japan and university graduates from other countries.
-In FY 2012, we hired 33 foreign nationals, bringing the total working at Fujitsu to 254 as of March 31, 2013.
+With sights on global business expansion, Fujitsu takes part in career events in and outside Japan geared to foreign students, as well as holding its own seminars and accepting university students from abroad for internships.
+Through these and other actions, Fujitsu is recruiting foreign nationals studying in Japan and university graduates from other countries, bringing the total of foreign nationals working at Fujitsu to 261 as of March 31, 2014.

 Support for Foreign Employees in Japan